Sr. Administrative Assistant Academic and Student Affairs

 Heather is an Amarillo native.
 She and her husband, Joel, stay busy with their two daughters, Avery and Liddy.
 Everyone knows her favorite family member, though, is the family's rescue dog, Elle.
 She enjoys savory snacks, walks around the neighborhood, and road trips.
 Heather enjoys those things too.

-Kayti Smith serves as the Small Animal Husbandry Caretaker.
+Kayti Smith serves as the Large Animal Husbandry Caretaker.
 She provides care, management, treatment, and documentation of care provided to animals used in the veterinary school program.
 She began her career with Texas Tech School of Veterinary Medicine in March 2022.
 Kayti has worked at several area vet clinics as a veterinary assistant.
 She brings to the table experience in both small and large animals.

 She graduated from Olton High School in 2012.
 She has her certification in Equine Massage Therapy.
 She has also helped many students with their 4-H and FFA Animal projects.
 She lives in Claude, Texas with her trustworthy Aussie, BB.